chiselverify/class2020/lab2/README.md

+# Lab 2

+## ScalaTest

+Write a ScalaTest suit that tests some integer operations.
+E.g., that 3 + 2 = 5, and some more.

-# Lab 2: Testing an ALU with an accumulator register
+## Test an ALU with an accumulator register

 The interface is: